mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 operations which are available to a legitimate client even without access to the actual value of the signature key.

-### Compromise of Authentication with Access to a Signature Key
+### Compromise of the authentication with access to a signature key

-The difference between having access to the value of the signature key and only having access to a signing oracle is not about the ability of an active adaptive network attacker to perform different operations during the time of the compromise; the attacker can perform every operation available to a legitimate client in both cases.
+The difference between having access to the value of the signature key and only having access to a signing oracle is not about the ability of an active adaptive network attacker to perform different operations during the time of the compromise, the attacker can perform every operation available to a legitimate client in both cases.

-There is a significant difference, however, in terms of recovery after a compromise.
+There is a significant difference, however in terms of recovery after a compromise.

 Because of the PCS guarantees provided by the MLS protocol, when a previously